rithik-sandron/zro.earth/_posts/dev/java-part-2.md

 Variables inside a class that are non-static are called instance variables.

 ### Static Variables
-Static varibles are one true source variables. no matter how many instance of objects are created, all objects share one common static variable.
+Static variables are one true source variables. no matter how many instance of objects are created, all objects share one common static variable.
 Changes made to a static variable by one instance object will reflect on other objects too.

 ```